HarirFahem/Calculator/README.md

 colors provided the key pressed

-**The Last One** is to give 4 seconds for the Red, 1 second for the Yellow and 2 for the Green.
+**The Last One** is to give 4 seconds for the Red, 1 second for the Yellow and 2 for the Green in addition of the keypress.

 Here is the code for the class: